yfujis/yfujis.github.io/_posts/2026-05-29-brainstem-automation-by-talking-to-an-llm.md

 ## Motivation

 It is essential for experimental researchers to keep accurate and up-to-date records of their work.
-[BrainSTEM] is a very useful system because it is specifically designed for neuroscience research.
+[BrainSTEM] is a very useful system because it is specifically designed for neuroscience research (especially in-vivo physiology).
 The team led by [Peter Petersen](https://petersenlab.org/) keeps improving it based on user feedback.
 When you want a batch update, it can be a bit of a pain to click through the browser and edit each record one at a time.
 Since they have a nice Python API, I thought it would be fun to build a workflow that lets me talk to an LLM and express the intent directly, and then the automation code handles the structured BrainSTEM request for me.
 This way, I can make batch updates much faster and with less cognitive load.

 ## What I built